 While it’s easy to be discouraged by your loved one’s limitations, remember that holidays like Thanksgiving are about being with friends and loved ones.
 While it may look different, visiting in-person or over the phone with your loved one is what makes the day meaningful.

-If your loved one has been diagnosed with a life-limiting illness, contact Crown Hospice of Cape Girardeau and Poplar Bluff to get the care they deserve.
+If your loved one has been diagnosed with a life-limiting illness, contact us at Crown Hospice of Cape Girardeau or Crown Hospice of Poplar Bluff to get the care they deserve.